 Step One - Be prepared for immigration procedures on arrival

-When you arrive in the UK at an airport, seaport or Eurostar terminal you will need to show your passport or travel document with your visa or entry clearance sticker to an Immigration Officer.
+When you arrive in the UK at an airport, seaport or Eurostar terminal you will need to show your passport, or an official travel document, with your visa or entry clearance sticker to an Immigration Officer.
 You should also carry your decision letter and tenancy agreement.

 You may be asked to show evidence that you are coming to the UK for the same purpose as stated on your visa or entry clearance sticker, so it is a good idea to carry the documents you used to apply for your immigration permission in your hand luggage.
 This includes a printed copy of your CAS (Confirmation of Acceptance of Studies).
 If the Immigration Officer is happy that you meet the requirements, they will stamp your passport with a date stamp and allow you to enter the UK.